TheDanishDynamo/pwrx/README.md

 >Requirements:
 >Target Folder:

-Note: The installer will copy a key and a script with requirements to the USB flash drive
+Note: The installer will copy a key and a script with requirements to the USB flash drive as well as python/php and dependencies.

 Generate Password
 1) Run the script on the USB flash drive, and follow the prompt